-- The White Setup Binder has directions for the setup of exterior signs and flags. - The largest signs will be semi-permanently placed prior to the Vote Center opening. - Directional signs need to be placed to assist Voters finding the Vote Center. - Flags will be provided and should be placed as directed in the White Setup Binder.
+- The White Setup Binder has directions for the setup of exterior signs and flags. - The largest signs will be semi-permanently placed by a vendor prior to the Vote Center opening. - Directional signs need to be placed to assist Voters finding the Vote Center. - Curbside Voting signage should be place by accessible parking.
+Refer to White Setup Binder for your Vote Centers location. - Flags will be provided and should be placed as directed in the White Setup Binder.
 Flags should be brought in each night.
-If one of your flags is damaged, contact the Elections Warehouse.
-There a "donut" weight, filled with sand, that holds goes on each flags base to hold it down.
+If one of your flags is damaged, contact the Elections Warehouse at (559) 600-0406.
+Each flag base will be held down with a "donut" weight, filled with sand.